 If you feel the need to cut them from your roster, do so and be open as to why you are taking that course of action.

-Ultimately, clients like these are costing your time and money and if they do not make an effort after you have asked them to, it’s better to let them go.
+Ultimately, clients like these cost you time and money and if they do not make an effort after you have asked them to, it’s better to let them go.

 Confidentiality is key

-It kind of goes without saying but client confidentiality should always be protected.
+It goes without saying but client confidentiality should always be protected.

 Sadly, this isn’t always the case in the fitness world.

-Clients will be sharing various bits of information with you, some of which will certainly be confidential.
+Clients will share various bits of information with you, some of which will be confidential.

-Ethically, you should never divulge this to anyone else.
+Ethically, it would be best never to divulge this to anyone else.